livioribeiro/selva/docs/extensions/sqlalchemy.md

 1. Username and password separated from the database url
 2. Each component defined individually
-3. Query parameters can be define in a map
+3. Query parameters can be defined in a map
 4.  "service_name" query parameter can be used instead of "database"
     ```yaml
     query: